ldirer/ldirer.github.io/_posts/2018-02-19-deploy_app_docker.md

 <div class="ld-tech-details">
 {% capture text %}
 `-f` specifies the dockerfile to use, `-t` what tag (think name) to give to the image and the last argument is *the build context*.
 The build context is basically the set of files that is passed to docker when building.
-You can think about it as the 'current host directory' in the dockerfile.
+It also defines the 'current host directory' in the dockerfile.

     # Here docker is copying {BUILD_CONTEXT_DIRECTORY}/requirements.txt to the image.
     ADD requirements.txt /some-directory-on-the-image